Police Criminal Record Check

 I am an applicant living outside of Canada.
 Do I have to provide a Canadian police criminal record check?

 You will need to provide the College with a police criminal record check if you have ever visited Canada or resided in Canada for any length of time.
-According to the Royal Canadian Mounted Police (RCMP), to apply for a Certified Criminal Record Check from outside Canada, you should follow the steps outlined below:
+If you never lived in Canada, then the College will only require you to submit your criminal record check once you have moved to Canada and have a Canadian address.

 I recently obtained a police criminal record check.
 How long is it valid?